 Name Direction Description AXI4-Lite Read Address Channel Interface Signals s_axi_araddr[31:0] Input Read Address : The Read address bus gives the initial address of a Read burst transaction.
-Only the start address of the burst is provided and the control signals that are issued alongside the address detail how the address is calculated for the remaining transfers in the burst. address group of signals.
-Read address ID is optional for Memory Slave configuration and is not supported for Peripheral Slave configuration. s_axi_arvalid Input Read Address Valid: This signal indicates, when High, that the Read address and control information is valid and remains stable until the address acknowledge signal, arready, is High.
-1 = Address and control information valid 0 = Address and control information not valid s_axi_arready Output Read Address Ready: This signal indicates that the slave is ready to accept an address and associated control signals: 1 = Slave ready 0 = Slave not ready AXI4-Lite Read Data Channel Interface Signals S_axi_rdata[m-1:0] Read Data: For Memory Slave configurations, the Read data but can be 32 or 64 bits wide.
-For Peripheral Slave configurations, the Read data but can be 8, 16, 32 or 64 bits wide.
+Only the start address of the burst is provided and the control signals that are issued alongside the address detail how the address is calculated for the remaining transfers in the burst. s_axi_arid[m:0] Input Read Address ID : This signal is the identification tag for the Read address group of signals.
+Read address ID is optional for Memory Slave configuration and is not supported for Peripheral Slave configuration.
+Read address ID can be 1 to 16 bits wide. s_axi_arvalid Input Read Address Valid: This signal indicates, when High, that the Read address and control information is valid and remains stable until the address acknowledge signal, arready, is High.
+1 = Address and control information valid 0 = Address and control information not valid s_axi_arready Output Read Address Ready: This signal indicates that the slave is ready to accept an address and associated control signals: 1 = Slave ready 0 = Slave not ready AXI4-Lite Read Data Channel Interface Signals s_axi_rdata[m-1:0] Output Read Data : For Memory Slave configurations, the Read data bus can be 32 or 64 bits wide.
+For Peripheral Slave configurations, the Read data bus can be 8, 16, 32 or 64 bits wide.